Cashu-TS - v4.0.0-rc3

 Contribution Guide

-This file is contributor-facing: quick setup, how to opt in to local hooks, and a short PR checklist.
-For detailed developer instructions (environment, hooks internals, release process, CI parity, and troubleshooting) see the developer guide.
+This file is contributor-facing: quick setup, current hook behavior, and a short PR checklist.
+For detailed developer instructions (environment, release process, CI parity, and troubleshooting) see the developer guide.

 git clone https://github.com/cashubtc/cashu-ts.git